tinytag/tinytag/README.md

 Check `python -m tinytag --help` for all CLI options, for example other output formats

+To receive a list of file extensions tinytag supports, use the `SUPPORTED_FILE_EXTENSIONS` constant:

+    TinyTag.SUPPORTED_FILE_EXTENSIONS

+Alternatively, check if a file is supported:

+    is_supported = TinyTag.is_supported('/some/music.mp3')

 List of possible attributes you can get with TinyTag:

     tag.album         # album as string